helm/community/helm-v3/research/package-manager-ux.md

 - When considering Helm's package managemet operations, Helm _should_ follow the patterns and practices of other package management tools.
 - When working with Kubernetes-specific concepts (such as namespaces, pods, tunnels, etc.), Helm _should_ follow the patterns and practices of `kubectl` or other popular Kubernetes tools.
-- In more general circumstances, Helm _should_ follow the _de facto_ patterns found in contemporary Linux/Unix tooling.
+- In more general circumstances, Helm _should_ follow the _de facto_ patterns found in contemporary Linux/UNIX tooling.

-Helm _should not_ follow the Plan9/Go patterns that are not broadly implemented in Unix/Linux (e.g. `-long`).
-That Helm is implemented in Go does not, _ipso facto_ mean that Helm must follow the opinions of a very small group of developers.
+Helm _should not_ follow the Plan9/Go patterns that are not broadly implemented in UNIX/Linux (e.g. `-long`).
+That Helm is implemented in Go does not _ipso facto_ mean that Helm must follow the opinions of a very small group of developers over the opinions of the vastly larger UNIX community.

 ## Package Managers and Their Characteristics

+The following table represents a summary of command line tooling for popular package managers.
+Package managers considered came in one of two types: _OS_ types install application/tool packages onto operating systems. _Lang_ types install language-specific packages (lirbaries, tools) into appropriate environments.

 | Tool     | Type | Cmd | Install | Upgrade        | Delete       | Create | Repo Update | Search           | About Pkg      |
 | ----     | ---- | ------ | ------- | -------        | ------       | ------ | ----------- | ------           | ---------      |